Tips for Caregivers for Vaccination Day

 o Note: The Pharmacist may ask you to wait up to 30 minutes, depending on medical history.

-• If the consumer benefits from social stories, please create and use a social story the days leading up to
+· If the consumer benefits from social stories, please create and use a social story the days leading up to Vaccination Day.

-• Bring preferred items in the vehicle to aide in distracting/redirecting attention away from needle
+· Bring preferred items to the vaccine clinic to aide in distracting/redirecting attention away from needle during vaccine administration.

-• If the consumer can tolerate outings of longer durations, plan a preferred destination for after
+· If the consumer can tolerate outings of longer durations, plan a preferred destination for after successful vaccine administration.

 o Examples: Favorite drive-thru restaurant, ice cream parlor, park, store, etc.

 · Have completed vaccination consent form with you and easily accessible (THIS WILL REDUCE YOUR WAIT TIME ONCE YOU ARRIVE TO THE VACCINE CLINIC).